Unlock Nature’s Best - Discover Our Range of

 If you’ve come here, you’re probably wondering what tea is good for the liver and kidneys.
 But first, let’s look at why the liver is such a fundamental organ.
 The liver is the second largest organ in the body after the skin.
 It is located beneath the diaphragm on the upper right side of the abdomen and weighs approximately 3 pounds.
 There are over 500 functions associated with the liver, making it one of the most critical organs in the human body.

 The most critical function of the liver is acting as the human body’s primary filtration system by converting toxins into less harmless waste products and directing them for excretion, thus cleansing your blood.
-Over time, too many toxins can overwhelm your liver’s resources and ability to function; therefore, frequent detoxification is always a good idea.
+Over time, too many toxins can overwhelm your liver’s resources and ability to function; therefore, frequent detoxification, such as 3-day liver cleanse diet, is always a good idea.
 Regular cleansing supports proper functioning, revitalizes all organs and overall well-being, and can significantly reduce the risk of multiple diseases.

 What Is a Liver Detox?